lung tumour

 Adenocarcinoma of the lung

-What is adenocarcinoma of the lung?
-Adenocarcinoma is a type of lung cancer.
-This type of cancer starts from specialized cells called pneumocytes that line the inside of the air spaces called alveoli in the lungs.
-It is the most common type of lung cancer in North America.
+Adenocarcinoma is a type of non-small cell lung cancer (NSCLC) and the most common type of lung cancer accounting for 40% of all cases in North America.
+It starts from specialized cells called pneumocytes that line the inside of small air spaces called alveoli in the lungs.
 What causes adenocarcinoma in the lung?
 The …

 Read More »